Defeating Procrastination: Tips for Growing Your Business

 Get on board with your end goal.
 If you don’t like it, change it!

-Forgive yourself when you find yourself procrastinating.
-There is evidence that suggests that self compassion actually ‘spins into other positive emotions and enhances self worth, being kind to yourself.
-Here is the paper that was involved with this study on procrastination and self-forgiveness.
+Forgive yourself when you find yourself stalling.
+There is evidence to suggest that self-compassion can lead to other positive emotions and enhance self-worth, such as being kind to yourself.

 Change the language - James Clear says: Replace a ‘should’ with ‘I’m going to’, or ‘it’s time to’.